bayesianbrad/machine-learning-flight-rules/README.md

 seed_environment(42)
 ```

-If you want more information on determinism in pytorch, take a look at this:
+If you want more information on determinism in pytorch, take a look at these links:

 -   https://discuss.pytorch.org/t/how-to-get-deterministic-behavior/18177/7
 -   https://www.kaggle.com/c/quora-insincere-questions-classification/discussion/72770